-How to Get Rid of Redness Without Makeup
+How to Get Rid of Skin Redness Without Makeup

 If you have a red complexion that you want to even out, chances are you have concealer handy at all times.
 But, you don’t necessarily need makeup to lessen the appearance of flushed cheeks, ruddiness or irritation.
 That’s right — a few simple tweaks to your skin-care routine can help reduce the appearance of redness.
 To get the scoop on best practices, we spoke with board-certified dermatologist and Skincare.com expert, Dr. Dendy Engelman.
 Ahead, she shares tips for diminishing skin redness without having to break open your makeup bag.

-If your skin feels tight, dry and looks red after cleansing, your face wash may be to blame.
+If your skin feels tight, dry and looks red after cleansing, your face wash may be to blame for your ruddy complexion.
 Make sure you’re using a gentle, hydrating cleanser rather than a scrub.
 If you tend to be on the sensitive side, it’s also important to opt for a fragrance-, paraben- and silicone-free wash.
-We recommend La Roche-Posay Hydrating Gentle Cleanser to get a fresh face without irritation.
+We recommend the La Roche-Posay Hydrating Gentle Cleanser from our parent company L’Oréal to get a fresh face without irritation.
 Wet your face with lukewarm water and then apply the cleanser in circular motions.
-Make sure to pat your face dry with a towel — wiping will only irritate skin.
+Make sure to pat your face dry with a towel — wiping will only further irritate skin.

 Now, Moisturize Your Skin

 After washing your face, apply a hydrating face cream or moisturizer.
-Some moisturizers are formulated with harsh ingredients like alcohol or fragrance, which can be irritating.
 “Look for hydrating ingredients that will strengthen the skin barrier as well as provide a ‘shield’ from environmental stressors,” says Dr. Engelman.
 “Peptides, ceramides and hyaluronic acid can all help to build a barrier for the skin’s surface.”
-The Vichy LiftActiv Peptide C Anti-Aging Moisturizer is an excellent, gentle pick.
+The Vichy LiftActiv Peptide C Anti-Aging Moisturizer, also from L’Oréal, is an excellent, gentle pick.
 We love stowing this away in our skin-care fridge, too.
 It gives the cream a refreshing, cooling effect that can help to reduce the look of redness and swelling.

 Say Goodbye to Harsh Ingredients